 Approximate ingestion rate of typical data at 200 records per second, 50 million would load in under 3 days.

-Requirements: 32 cores, 192GB of RAM, 1TB of SSD or NVMe storage
+Requirements: 32 cores, 192GB of RAM, 2TB of direct-attached SSD or NVMe storage

 Approximate ingestion rate of typical data at 400 records per second, 100 million would load in under a week.

 Multi-node deployments easily support billions of input records.
 Please contact us for further information and sizing information to meet your requirements.

 The general guideline on storage planning is to allocate 20kB of flash-based storage per input record.
 This equates to approximately 1TB of storage per 50M records.

 20kB is the baseline estimate, but it can increase if your data is very feature-rich and varied.
 We suggest that you base your storage requirements on an analysis after loading a large sample data source.

 You will also need to account for additional system software, logs, source record files, etc. This can be placed on general-purpose storage.

 A deployment of Senzing includes both a database server(s) and Senzing, the single node deployments above are indicative of having both the database and Senzing installed on a single machine.

 In addition to hardware configurations that can achieve significantly faster performance and handle even larger data sets - into the billions - Senzing can scale both the database and Senzing horizontally.